AI tools for your salon — what works, what it costs, and how to start.

 • Most painful problem to fix first: no-shows.
 A chair sitting empty for an hour on a Saturday is gone — you can't sell that hour twice.
 Text reminders cost the least and move the metric the fastest in a small salon.
 Rebooking is the next one to add.

 DON'T want to set this up yourself?
 Tell us your zip code and biggest pain.
-We will match you with a local AI consultant in your county who specializes in salons and barbershops.
+We will match you with a local AI consultant near you who can set these tools up for your business.
 Free to you.

 Find a local AI pro